 Integrating may sound great in theory, but the fact of the matter is that linking up two platforms can be a costly and time-consuming endeavor.
 If integrations are necessary, make sure that your nonprofit CRM supports fluid integrations with the third-party platforms you need to achieve the perfect solution.

 7. Evaluate your nonprofit’s communications requirements.

 Nonprofit CRMs are an essential tool during every stage of donor-nonprofit relationship building.
 Excellent communication forms the foundation of these relationships and helps them thrive, so your organization must be able to communicate with donors efficiently and effectively.

 As we touched on in the previous point, all CRMs possess various feature sets.
 Communications capabilities are no different.

 For example, while one nonprofit CRM might enable you to send emails directly from the platform, others might require the implementation of an outside tool to address this communication channel.
-While some nonprofit CRMs might have advanced direct mail features (for example, the ability to auto-address envelopes and built-in word processing), others might lack direct mail features altogether.
+For example, see how Fundly CRM (pictured below) allows you to set acknowledgment settings and build email templates directly in the CRM, without the use of any additional software.

 Think through your communications needs before purchasing a new nonprofit CRM.
 Here are a few questions to start you off on the right path:

 - How do you contact your donors?
 Email?
 Direct Mail?
 Social media?